texfaq/texfaq.github.io/FAQ-slashbox.md

 ---
+title:  Diagonal separation in corner cells of tables
 section: How do I do&hellip;?
 subsection: Tables, figures and diagrams
 date: 2014-06-10
 ---

-# Diagonal separation in corner cells of tables

 You want to label both the top or bottom row and the left- or rightmost column, somewhere at the corner of the table where the row